pellyadolfo/ORCID-Source/orcid-model/src/main/resources/notification_2.0_rc1/notifications-add-activities-guide-v2.0_rc1.md

 ***Note:*** *Sample files contain system-generated elements/attributes that are returned when reading items from ORCID.
 The following items should not be included when posting items to ORCID.
 These fields will be present when reading notifications using this API:*

 - **put-code** - ORCID_internal identifier for this notification. _(exception: you must include the put-code when updating items using the PUT method to update an item previously added)_
-- **source** - the system will inlcude your client application as the source
+- **source** - the system will include your client application as the source
 - **created-date** - date that you created this notification; automatically assigned by the system
-- **sent-date** - date that the notification was sent to the end user from the inbox _(note that usually inbox messages are sent in batch to the uesr at an interval that the user specifies.)_
+- **sent-date** - date that the notification was sent to the end user from the inbox _(note that usually inbox messages are sent in batch to the user at an interval that the user specifies.)_
 - **read-date** - date that the user read your notification in the ORCID Inbox, OR took action on the notification sent through the users email
 - **archived-date** - date that the user archived your notification